-- Adultery: voluntary sexual intercourse with someone you are not married to, that can be proven by direct or circumstantial evidence.
+- Adultery is voluntary sexual intercourse with someone you are not married to, proven by direct or circumstantial evidence.

-If you are questioning whether to file for divorce alleging fault or not, it is important to seek help from your attorney about what grounds to plead for, and for your attorney to let you know their impact on your case.
+If you are questioning whether to file for divorce alleging fault or not, it is essential to seek help from your attorney about what grounds to plead for and for your attorney to let you know their impact on your case.

-Another common question that gets asked, is if people are eligible for divorce if they never got married legally/ceremonially.
-What they are referring to is the “common law marriage” that the state of Texas does recognize.
+Another common question is whether people are eligible for divorce if they never got married legally/ceremonially.
+They are referring to the “common law marriage” that the state of Texas does recognize.
 However, there are a few statutory requirements to deem yourself as common law married.
-To be married in Texas three criteria must met simultaneously, and these include: (1) two adults [18 and over] must consent to be married to one another, (2) they agree to be married and live together as a married couple, and (3) they represent to each other they are married.
+To be married in Texas, three criteria must be met simultaneously.
+These include: (1) two adults [18 and over] must consent to be married to one another, (2) they agree to be married and live together as a married couple, and (3) they represent to each other they are married.

 Doing things like buying a home together, filing taxes, even presenting yourself to friends and family as married will qualify you as being common law married.
-However, in Texas there is no such thing as a common law divorce, and if you are common law married you will simply go through a regular divorce.
+However, there is no such thing as a common-law divorce in Texas, and if you are common law married, you will go through a regular divorce.

-When contemplating divorce, most people wonder if they must file for divorce in the same state that they married in, but this is a common myth.
-If you would like to file in Texas, you should keep in mind that you will have to meet certain residency requirements first.
+When contemplating divorce, most people wonder if they must file for divorce in the same state they married in, but this is a common myth.
+If you would like to point in Texas, you should remember that you will have to meet specific residency requirements first.

-If you or your spouse is living out of the state or country, if one spouse meets the 6 month and 90-day requirement they will still be eligible for a divorce in Texas.
+If you or your spouse live out of the state or country, if one spouse meets the six months and 90-day requirement, they will still be eligible for a divorce in Texas.
 Keep in mind that if you are contemplating a divorce that filing first may have an impact if you believe your spouse, living in another state, might try to file there first if they meet the residency requirements there.

 There are also residency requirements for a state to have jurisdiction over a child in a divorce proceeding.
-This jurisdiction over child custody is established under the Uniform Child Custody Jurisdiction Enforcement Act (UCCJEA) and will only govern minor child under the age of 18.
+This jurisdiction over child custody is established under the Uniform Child Custody Jurisdiction Enforcement Act (UCCJEA) and will only govern minors under 18.

-In Texas, to have jurisdiction the child will need to have lived here for the most recent 6 months (this is known as “home jurisdiction”; or if Texas has the most signification connection with the child and on person; or the child is presently in Texas and requires protection because of abandonment; or no other state can assert jurisdiction and it is in the best interest of the child for Texas to assume jurisdiction.
+In Texas, to have jurisdiction, the child will need to have lived here for the most recent six months (this is known as “home jurisdiction”; or if Texas has the most significant connection with the child and on the person; or the child is presently in Texas and requires protection because of abandonment, or no other state can assert jurisdiction, and it is in the best interest of the child for Texas to assume jurisdiction.

-Besides having a valid divorce that ends a marriage, there is also what is called an annulment, which is a procedure under the law that cancels a marriage.
+Besides having a valid divorce that ends a marriage, there is also an annulment, a procedure under the law that cancels a wedding.
 An annulment treats a marriage as being completely erased like it never happened or was never valid.
-Basically, you were never married in the first place.
+You were never married in the first place.

-Annulments are harder to get than a divorce because there are stricter statutory grounds that must be met to be eligible, and these include:
+Annulments are more complicated to get than a divorce because there are stricter statutory grounds that must be met to be eligible, and these include: